tombee/conductor/docs/building-workflows/controller.md

-# Daemon Mode
+# Controller

 Run Conductor as a long-lived service with API and webhook support.

 ## Overview

-Daemon mode enables:
+Controller mode enables:
 - **HTTP API** for triggering workflows remotely
 - **Webhooks** from GitHub, Slack, and other services
 - **Scheduled workflows** (cron-style triggers)